jethromayuk/jethromay.com-2020/content/posts/get-down-with-markdown/get-down-with-markdown.md

 ## HTML:

-Some markdown applications or frameworks allow you to insert HTML tags into the file.
+Some Markdown applications or frameworks allow you to insert HTML tags into the file.
 This is useful if you would like to use certain HTML tags instead of Markdown syntax.
-Using this approach it is much easier to change the attributes of the element.
+Using this approach it is much easier to change the attributes of an element.

     I am using regular **bold** syntax with an HTML link <a href="#" class="text-blue-100">Link</a>